bossanova808/MediaCopier/Readme.md

 This should automatically install all dependencies to your virtual environment for you (click, rich, PyYaml, KodiPydent-alt etc).

-Within that venv, the `mediacopier` command should now be available.
+Within that venv, the `mediacopier` command should now be directly available.

-(You can now edit the MediaCopier  source as much as you like - you'd only need to re-run this 'install' if you add new dependencies to the `pyproject.toml` file).
+(If you're modifying things locally for your own needs, you can now go ahead and edit the MediaCopier source as much as you like - you'd only need to re-run this 'install' if you add new dependencies to the `pyproject.toml` file).

 Next, configure your system by editing `config/MediaCopier/config.yaml` - follow the existing format but replace the paths with all your actual paths for Movies and TV shows.